felzek/cars/README.md

 I have created unit testing for both services, however haven't had time to give it time for integration testing.
 If time isn't a issue, then I should be able to create an integration testing this weekend as well.

+Wish I have more time but I am extremly busy this week with some deadlines to finish, will have more time to finish this up this weekend.

+GET /car
+return a list of car id and their data

+GET /car/{id}

+params id - can either big a single id, or a list of id be separated by semicolon

+for example you can send in /car/a;b;c as a param.